One operator · the complete edge

 The flatline

 This is how a company with real traction posts the same revenue three years running.
-Not for lack of demand — for lack of a machine that catches it.
+Not for lack of demand, but for lack of a machine that catches it.
 The leak doesn't show up on any one report.
 That's why it survives.

 The future03